 - It will fully comply with all federal, international and local laws and regulations that may be related to the fulfillment of its obligations under this Agreement (“Law(s)”), including, without limitation, those pertaining to business licensing, taxation, the protection of privacy rights, the protection of data, and false or deceptive advertising.
 Examples of some of these Laws and regulations include, without limitation, The Children’s Online Privacy Protection Act (COPPA), The Federal Trade Commission (FTC) Act, the European Union General Data Protection Regulations (GDPR), and the California Consumer Privacy Act (CCPA).

-Client warrants and represents that all products and merchandise it may provide to Company for fulfillment will be authentic and properly licensed as applicable.
-For autographed or signed products and merchandise ”authentic” means hand-signed by the individual who is advertised as the signatory.
+Client warrants and represents that all products and Merchandise and products it may provide to Company for fulfillment will be authentic and properly licensed as applicable.
+For autographed or signed products and Merchandise ”authentic” means hand-signed by the individual who is advertised as the signatory.

 Neither Party makes any warranties or representations with respect to the accuracy of any data or information reporting provided from or through Third Party Vendors.